Top 2 Fibromyalgia Diet Tips

-Fibromyalgia can be significantly mitigated just by changing the food we eat.
+Fibromyalgia symptoms can be significantly mitigated just by changing the food we eat.
 The food we consume can affect our hormones, our inflammation response, and our body's sensitivity.

-Sugar causes inflammation within the body and exacerbates fibromyalgia.
+Sugar causes inflammation within the body and exacerbates Fibromyalgia.
 It's akin to pouring gas on a blazing fire.
 Artificial sweeteners are to be avoided too.
 These can be found in diet sodas and other foods with zero sugar' but are still sweet.
 Our goal should be to keep our diet as clean and natural as possible.

 Try removing commercially sold fruit juices, sodas, and the golden hydrogenated food oils sold in supermarkets from your diet.
-All these foods are believed to make the fibromyalgia condition more painful.
+All these foods are believed to make the Fibromyalgia condition more painful.

-Dark leafy greens, blueberries, dark chocolate, almond butter, coconut oil, oily fish such as tuna, salmon, and sardines are all fantastic foods that are highly beneficial to our body too.
+Dark leafy greens, blueberries, dark chocolate, almond butter, coconut oil, and oily fish such as tuna, salmon, and sardines are all fantastic foods that are highly beneficial to our body too.

-You should consume meat in moderation.
 It's best to stick to free-range chickens and grass-fed beef if you can.
 Of course, these will cost more, but worth every cent.

-Always remember that the first step to managing fibromyalgia is to review your diet, eliminate any potential foods that can trigger your symptoms, and add healthy food alternatives.
+Always remember that the first step to managing Fibromyalgia is to review your diet, eliminate any potential foods that can trigger your symptoms, and add healthy food alternatives.
 This one step alone is so powerful that you may not need another step.

-Thousands of people have seen their fibromyalgia symptoms come under better control once they start "eating clean" and avoiding harmful foods.
+Thousands of people have seen their Fibromyalgia symptoms come under better control once they start "eating clean" and avoiding harmful foods.
 You could be one of them.